ev3dev/pbuilder-ev3dev/doc/pbuilder-ev3dev.md

 : The target operating system.
 This can be "debian", "rasbian", or "ubuntu".

 *arch*
 : The target architecture.
-This can be "amd64", "i386", "armhf" or "armel".
+This can be "amd64", "i386", "arm64", "armhf" or
-Note: Raspbian only supports "armhf" and Ubuntu only supports "amd64".
+"armel".
+Note: Raspbian only supports "armhf" and Ubuntu does not support "armhf" or "armel".

 *dist*
 : The target distribution.
 For Debian/Raspbian, this can be "jessie", "stretch"